http-server-rs/http-server/README.md

 ### Cross-Origin Resource Sharing (CORS)

-This HTTP Server brings support to CORS headers _out of the box_.
+This HTTP Server supports CORS headers _out of the box_.
-Based on the headers you want to provide to your HTTP Responses, 2 different methods for CORS configuration are available.
+Based on the headers you want to provide in your HTTP Responses, two different methods for CORS configuration are available.

-By providing the `--cors` option to the `http-server`, CORS headers will be appended to every HTTP Response, allowing any origin.
+By providing the `--cors` option to `http-server`, CORS headers will be appended to every HTTP Response, allowing any origin.

 For more complex configurations, like specifying an origin, a set of allowed HTTP methods and more, you should specify the configuration via the configuration TOML file.

-The following example shows all the options available, these options are mapped to the server configuration during initialization.
+The following example shows all the available options.

 ```toml
 [cors]